GIF to WEBM Converter — Free Online

 Quality tips for GIF → WEBM

 When converting GIF to WEBM, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If WEBM is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For GIF to WEBM conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Moving from GIF to WebM can actually improve apparent color, since WebM's VP9 or AV1 video escapes GIF's 256-color palette and removes much of the banding.
+The result is typically much smaller than the source GIF, though WebM is silent here just as the original GIF was.

 Troubleshooting